airbytehq/airbyte/docs/integrations/sources/file.md

 | Parquet               | Yes        |
 | Pickle                | No         |

-**This connector does not support syncing non-structured data files such as raw text, audio, or videos.**
+**This connector does not support syncing unstructured data files such as raw text, audio, or videos.**

 ## Getting Started (Airbyte Cloud)